amosproj/amos2024ss07-updating-flash-boot-loader/Documentation/Getting_Started.md

 - by selecting a row in the table a microcontroller is selected to perform all operations with
 - for a selected microcontroller the current status is shown below the table: green means connected and red connection lost
 - to reset the selected MCU press the `reset` button
+- for flashing a file must be choosed through the Flash File section
-- to flash the selected MCU press the `flash` button
+- to flash the file to the selected MCU press the `flash` button
-- for flashing a file must be given through the file selection

-### File
+### Flash File

 - press choose file and select a file for flashing in the file explorer
+- the metada of the file are listed underneath, like version, validity, extension, etc.

 ### Communication